Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 How to Choose the Right Kennel for Your Dog

 Knowing your pet is well taken care of can mean the difference between a great vacation and one filled with nagging stress.
 Answering these questions will help you make sure you pick the right place for your dog to stay while you’re away.

-1. Is the Kennel's Inspection Certificate Up-to-Date?
+1. Is the Inspection Certificate Up to Date?

 Some states require kennels to be inspected regularly.
 If your state requires this, make sure any kennel you consider displays a current inspection certificate.
 Does your state require kennel certificates?

 It's very important to make sure any kennel you choose requires all animals boarded there to be up to date on vaccinations.
 A kennel or boarding facility is an easy place for disease to spread, and you don't want your dog to get sick while you’re away.

 The boarding facility should be clean.
 All animal waste should be cleaned up quickly using sanitary spray or wipes.
 Take some time while you are at the kennel to make sure the staff is keeping up with animal waste on a regular basis.